HTTPS-Scanning: Why it should be enabled on Sophos

-It’s one of those things about encryption.
-Don’t you also have the feeling that one hears something about it over and over again, even talks about it, but the spread is rather sluggish?
-With the project “Let’s Encrypt” at least the encrypted communication on the internet, between a website and a visitor, got a big boost!
+Encryption is one of those things.
+Don’t you have the feeling that you hear about it again and again, even talk about it, but the spread is rather slow?
+With the “Let’s Encrypt” project, at least encrypted communication on the Internet, between a website and a visitor, has received a strong boost!
 Thanks to free SSL certificates, “Let’s Encrypt” wants to make an encrypted connection the standard.

-In this blog article, I would like to show you what this means for your Sophos firewall when the majority of web traffic is suddenly encrypted.
+In this blog article, I want to show what this means for your Sophos Firewall when suddenly the majority of web traffic is encrypted.

-Let’s go back a few years in history and have a look at the whole development towards “https://” on the internet.
-With the Avanet we experienced this time mostly with contributions from Google.
-So please excuse me that the following little timeline is also very Google-heavy.
+Let’s go back in history a few years and take a look at how the whole development towards “https://” on the Internet looked like.
+With Avanet, we have experienced this time with contributions from Google for the majority of the time.
+So please excuse that the following small timeline also turns out very “Google-heavy”.

 - 2010 - Google encrypts search queries (BETA)

-- 2011 - YouTube is encrypted by default
+- 2011 – YouTube becomes encrypted by default

 - 2013 - Edward Snowden says good encryption is secure